Root code for the Group Kingdom

 Description

-Encodes \(K\) states (codewords) in coordinates labeled by elements of a group \(G\).
+Encodes \(K\) states (codewords) using symbols drawn from a group \(G\), typically with the group operation inducing a natural notion of translation or symmetry on the alphabet.
 The number of codewords may be infinite for infinite groups, so various restricted versions have to be constructed in practice.Cousins

 - Group-based quantum code— Group-based quantum codes are quantum counterparts of group-alphabet codes.